 - 5 private Yoga Sessions tailored to your specific body and birth

 - Diastasis Recti check + Guidelines for healing

 - Postnatal healing guidelines

-Diastasis recti is fairly common pregnancy condition which affects 30-40% of women.
+Diastasis recti is a fairly common pregnancy condition which affects 30-40% of women.
 This condition causes the right and left halves of the rectus abdominis muscle to spread apart at the body’s midline.
 There is a fibrous tissue which thins, widens and stretches around a women’s growing belly in response to the uterus pushing against the abdominal wall.
 This tissue can weaken and separate during pregnancy.
-Diastasis recti can occur anytime in the last trimester but is most commonly noticed postnatally.
+Diastasis recti can occur anytime in the last trimester but are most commonly noticed postnatally.